List of Luther characters: Rose Teller

 Detective Superintendent Rose Teller, played by Saskia Reeves, is Luther's boss in the Serious Crimes Unit during Series 1.
 Having stuck her neck out to get Luther reinstated following his mental breakdown, she realises it may be hard to play modern-day police politics whilst supporting Luther's unique style of policing.
 DSU Teller does not return in Series 2, and Luther's new commander, Martin Schenk notes obliquely that good cops sometimes suffer for the misdeeds of the bad ones, suggesting that Teller may have taken the fall for DCI Reed's corruption.
+Luther makes a brief direct reference to her methodology in the Series 5 finale during an interrogation.

 Mark North

 Mark North, played by Paul McGann, is a human rights lawyer and, Zoe says: "the polar opposite of Luther".
 Mark fell in love with Zoe and believed she would be much happier with him than with her husband, which causes considerable friction with Luther.

 Alice Morgan frequently harasses Mark and, on one occasion, has him beaten up by a group of female gang members in an attempt to get Zoe and Luther back together, before Luther insists that she stop.
 This only fuels Mark's dislike for Luther, and Mark becomes increasingly desperate to extract Zoe from the situation.
 However, after Zoe's death and learning her killer's true identity, Mark plays a part in Ian Reed's death.
 By the beginning of Series 2, Luther and Mark have become friendly, and Luther trusts Mark to the extent that he uses his house as a safehouse for Jenny Jones.

+In Series 5, Mark returns and has since married another woman and fixed his life around since his last appearance in Series 2.
+He assists Luther with housing Alice and Benny from George Cornelius.
+They are later tracked down by an enforcer and despite the fatal efforts of Benny, Alice and Mark are left in a meat freezer to die.
+After the enforcer is killed by Cornelius, Mark and Alice are rescued and made to cover up the death as Mark becomes increasingly disturbed with Luther’s new coldness.
+Cleaning up evidence at his apartment, Alice warns Mark to stay away from Luther in order to protect himself, with Mark expressing that she doesn’t need to be this callous.
+At this moment, his wife returns with Alice making a getaway from the scene.